 The following are determined by the OHSAA Tournament Regulations, which were approved by the OHSAA Board of Directors.
 Please review the Ticketing Procedures section on the following page.
-All tickets will be sold online.
-Fees are included in all prices listed below.
+All tickets may be purchased on the OHSAA Ticketing website, utilizing Hometown Ticketing.